 “It’s because of David, isn’t it?”
 Granddad said, bringing her attention back to the call.
 “I don’t care what he thinks, he shouldn’t have married your mother!”

-Granddad was quick to change the subject.
-“Did they ever tell you about them moths at school?
+Granddad grumbled, quickly changing the subject, “Did they ever tell you about them moths at school?
 The ones that turned black because of smoke in the 1800s?”

 “You know how they changed because of something we did?
 We pumped out smoke, turned trees black, and the moths turned black so they could hide and not get eaten.”